THE APPLICATION FOR THE 2019 GRANT CYCLE IS NOW OPEN.

 WHO CAN PREDICT WHAT WILL MOVE YOU | DIRECTOR: LIVIA HUANG

-Two Asian-Americans boys from Queens caught in a rivalrous, two-close relationship between friendship and romance, spend one last night together in the summer before college.
-Currently in pre-production.
+Two Asian-Americans boys from Brooklyn caught between friendship and romance, spend one last night together.
+Currently in post-production.

 Cinematography: Jack Davis